COVID-19 Information (News)

 For information about your workplace entitlements and obligations if you’re affected by the outbreak of coronavirus, visit the Fair Work Ombudsman’s website.

-As knowledge about the COVID-19 virus and the management of associated risks is constantly evolving, and government requirements and restrictions are developing, we strongly recommend that employers and employees remain vigilant in ensuring that they have and act in accordance with the latest information.
+The Seacare Authority continues to monitor the latest information regarding COVID-19.
+As knowledge about the COVID-19 virus and the management of associated risks is constantly evolving, and government requirements and restrictions are developing, we strongly recommend that employers and employees remain vigilant in ensuring they act in accordance with the latest information.